-Living in a warm, safe home is essential for staying healthy and well.
+Living in a warm, safe home is needed for staying healthy and well.
 There is strong evidence that living in cold, damp and unsafe homes can affect people’s physical and mental health and can increase the risk of ill health, injury or dying.
 Living in good quality, affordable housing supports our health and wellbeing, and is something every resident in Barnsley should have access to.
 Having this foundation helps people support their family, be part of their community and contribute to our economy.

 Our revised housing strategy (2024-2028) sets out our current strategic priorities.
 Our four pillars of success will focus and guide our collective efforts over the next four years.
 Our Sustainable Barnsley theme and ambitions cut across each of the four pillars.

 The draft housing strategy consultation was live between Monday 16 October and Monday 13 November 2023.
 We were delighted with 108 responses to the consultation.
 The feedback has helped to shape changes to the strategy and will help guide the delivery plan that follows.

 Key changes include:

 - Strengthening sections, such as our commitment to the Age Friendly Partnership and Armed Forces Covenant.

 - Providing links to the evidence that helped shape the strategy.